Maranatha! Music: Background

 Maranatha! also branched into the children's market segment.
 Premier products included Psalty the Singing Songbook and The Kids Praise Album!.
 In the early 1990s this segment represented about 40% of company revenues.

 In the 1980s, Maranatha! launched Broken Records, a label focusing on modern rock, punk and alternative music.
 The "Colours" series contained instrumental music in the vein of New Age artists, but the label avoided the term.

 Awards

-In 1990, Maranatha! was awarded the National Religious Broadcasters' President's Award.
-In 1991, the Lifetime Achievement Award by the Gospel Music Association.
+In 1990, Maranatha! was awarded the National Religious Broadcasters' President's Award and in 1991, the Lifetime Achievement Award by the Gospel Music Association.